MachinisteWeb/node-atlas/README.en.md

 └─ webconfig.json
 ```

-Do a POST request on `http://localhost/` will use the following files:
+Do a request on `http://localhost/` will use the following files (and others):

 *variations/common.json*